TheRenegadeCoder/sample-programs-website/sources/languages/unicat/description.md

 #### `jumpif>`

-The `jumpif>` instruction compares a value of a memory address to 0.
+The `jumpif>` instruction compares a value of a memory address to zero.
 If it is greater than zero, then the instruction address is changed to the specified value.
 Otherwise, the instruction address goes to the next address.
 This acts like a conditional jump.
 It takes two arguments: